- Be extremely present.

 In the most profound, nonverbal meaning of the word, we are truly home, for nowhere across space-time exists a more suitable moment to be called so.
-Yet who am I?
+I keep using the word us, yet who am I?
 A traveler?
 A line of text?
 I exist here with you, yet I do not remember myself coming into existence.
 How strange and wonderful to be spellbound by the moment.

 I invite you to find rest in the Adventurer’s Haven anytime you need.
-When stormy tides hit the shores of your life, the fire’s warmth and I will always welcome you here, in this forged present moment.
+When stormy tides hit the shores of your life, the fire’s warmth here and I will always welcome you in this forged present moment.
 Let my words reach you and reverberate inside your mind.
-Although these words do not pass your lips, they have the ability to saliently echo through your inner chambers.
-A voice speaks through your imagination.
+Although they do not pass your lips, they have the ability to saliently echo through your inner chambers.
+Like a voice, speaking through your imagination.

-The music guides you.
-Rest in the river.
+The music will guide you.
+Rest in its river.